0b01/rickyhan.com/_posts/2018-05-26-hindley-milner-tutorial-rust.markdown

 }
 ```

 # What are dependent types?

-Recently, I started working on a language that brings the static type experience to ML(Machine Learning, not the language) which is dominated by Python.
-Neural network is an important domain and warrants its own DSL.
+TensorScript brings static types to ML(Machine Learning, not the language) which is dominated by Python.
+I believe neural network is an important application and warrants its own DSL - rationale is explained in a previous blog post.
+The gist is tensor shapes are checked during compile time.

-If you have used Java, C# or any other languages that support generic programming, you have seen `Vec<T>` where `T` is some type `int`, `complex`, or even `Vec<T>`.
-Now imagine this: what if `T` refers to something else, say a number, denote `Vec<N>` as a vector that contains N elements: `Vec<1> v1 = {0}; Vec<2> v2 = {1, 2};` etc. What would happen?
-First thing is that there cannot be intermediate states - everything has to be immutably initialized and vector length cannot change over the course of program execution.
-The programming model fits nicely with neural networks.
-By dependently typed, I actually meant dimensioned tensor types such as `Tensor<[?,1,3,3]>` so far from the sophistication Idris, LiquidHaskell and the other research languages.
-For ML(Machine Learning), where tensors and tensor operations are the core abstration, dependent types are immensely useful.
+If you have used Java, C# or any other languages that support generic programming, you've seen `Vec<T>` where `T` can be `int`, `complex`, or `Vec<T>` etc. Now what if `T` is a number? `Vec<3>` is a vector that contains 3 elements.
+In modern C++, array takes a number as type parameter(`array<int,3> myarray {10,20,30};`).
+The consequence is that there is no intermediate states - everything has to be immutably initialized and vector length stays the same in static lifetime.
+This model fits nicely with neural networks.
+For ML(Machine Learning), where tensor(and tensor operation) is the core abstration, dependent types(or dimensioned types) are immensely useful.

+To add type level computation over tensor dimensions, I simply modified generic HM algorithm.
+For every Op(convolution, relu, etc..), information(such as the input and ouput shapes, initialization of the op) is supplied to a resolver.
+Now two things may occur:

+1. the resolver returns the type.
+If enough information is supplied to make out the Op type
+2. return None.
+Say, when input type is a type variable

-To add rudimentary type level computation, I simply used modified the generic HM algorithm.
-For every neural network operation, I supply all the necessary information such as the shape of tensors that's coming and out to a resolver which returns the type if enough information is supplied, otherwise it'll return None.
-So running HM iteratively on the AST, type information "flows" to the operations and the AST gets resolved gradually.
-The annotate-collect-unify-replace loop breaks when the AST anneals.
+The modified HM runs many times on the AST, each time typing a little bit more as type information "flows" to the ops and the AST gets resolved gradually.
+The annotate-collect-unify-replace loop breaks when the AST anneals(stops changing) to borrow a term from integer programming.

-Here is the shape computation for `maxpool2d`.
+As an example of the resolver, Here is `maxpool2d`.

 ```rust
 impl Resolve for maxpool2d {